Von willebrand factor recombinant (Intravenous)

 It is very important that your doctor check your progress closely while you are receiving von willebrand factor recombinant to make sure it is working properly.
 Blood tests are needed to check for unwanted effects.

 Von willebrand factor recombinant may increase your chance of having blood clots.
 Tell your doctor right away if you have a sudden or severe headache, problems with vision or speech, chest pain, or numbness or weakness with von willebrand factor recombinant.

-Von willebrand factor recombinant may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Von willebrand factor recombinant may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you get the injection.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.